tamakuku/data-science-bootcamp9/Portfolio-Project/MySQL-Database/README.md

 youtube https://www.youtube.com/@Zinglecode/

-Thanks for the knowledge for practice.
+Thanks for the knowledge and practice.

 ## 01 Objective
 - Basic knowledge to create database, create table, insert data into table, ER Diagram concept with PK, FK